 Kitsilano Showboat

-On June 21st in 2025 there was a special National Indigenous Peoples Day-themed show.
-The night began at 7:00 pm and ran until 9:00 pm.
-Steven Seegerts led a drum circle and also discussed important topics.
+On June 21st there is usually a special National Indigenous Peoples Day-themed show.
+The night begins at 7:00 pm and runs until around 9:00 pm.
+Steven Seegerts led a drum circle and also discussed important topics last year.
 Indigenous dancer and storyteller Katisha Paul performed on stage as well.
+Details about the event in 2026 are to be confirmed.

 Check out the Kitsilano Showboat Facebook page for the latest information.